pwstegman/SoundAir/README.md

 When you click "Add Card", the card is added at the current position of the tip of your index finger, seen as a blue dot on the screen.

+If you don't have a Leap Motion, you can type `mode = "mouse"` in the console to use mouse-enabled mode.
+Double click to add a card at the location of the mouse.
+Mouse-enabled mode is not fully functional, and was intended for quick debugging.

 The code was rushed at times, and some values (such as the y distance of the Leap Motion from the table) are hardcoded.
 You may have to change these values when testing it.

 https://github.com/keithwhor/audiosynth was used to produce the notes and sounds.